Rizqy-617/b43-Day-5-Count-Post-Blog-Time/readme.md

 ## Changelog 2
     - Change countTime function so it can return month, week, and day
     - Change Durasi to Duration
-    - Now delete button is work
     - Edit and delete button now have cursor and hover effect
+    - Roll Back Delete button is absolutely broken